Wilcoxon-type Multivariate Cluster Elastic Net

 In terms of the comparison with SEN, the proposed method had smaller evaluation values in the response variables GI$\_$17318566-A, Hs.500472-S, GI$\_$38505204-S, and GI$\_$17318560-S.

-The results differed for each response variable, so we discuss the results from the distribution of the response variables in Figure \ref{ploty}.
-The proposed method was superior to the other methods in the response variables that have a heavy tail such as GI$\_$17318566-A, Hs.500472-S, GI$\_$38505204-S, and GI$\_$4758297-S. We focus on the shapes of the distribution of the response variables, for which the proposed method performed well.
-In the case of the comparison to MCEN, the proposed method was better than MCEN, regardless of the shape of the distribution of the response variables.
-Next, in the results compared to SEN, the proposed method had better outcomes for the variables GI$\_$17318566-A, Hs.500472-S and GI$\_$38505204-S, which follow heavy-tailed distributions.
+The results differed for each response variable; thus, we discuss the results from the distribution of the response variables in Figure E.1 in Supplementary material.
+The proposed method was superior to the other methods in the response variables with a heavy tail such as GI$\_$17318566-A, Hs.500472-S, GI$\_$38505204-S, and GI$\_$4758297-S. Furthermore, the proposed method was better than MCEN, regardless of the shape of the distribution of the response variables.
+Next, compared with SEN, the proposed method had better outcomes for the variables GI$\_$17318566-A, Hs.500472-S and GI$\_$38505204-S, which followed heavy-tailed distributions.
 In the variables GI$\_$31543215-S, GI$\_$4758297-S, and GI$\_$17318560-A, the proposed method was minimally inferior to SEN, which might be due to the selection of the tuning parameters on each response variable in SEN.